 Standard Multiple Language Use in Action Bridge to NYS NGLS NYS Next Generation ELA: 4R6 In literary texts, compare and contrast the point of view from which different stories are narrated, including the difference between first - and third - person narrations.
 In informational texts, compare and contrast a primary and secondary source on the same event or topic.
-Elementary school In a 4 th grade unit on Native Americans, students' research Iroquois life through texts in multiple languages , including informational texts, graphics and multimedia, Iroquois legends, and historical fiction stories.
+Elementary school In a 4th grade unit on Native Americans, students' research Iroquois life through texts in multiple languages, including informational texts, graphics and multimedia, Iroquois legends, and historical fiction stories.
 Researching one topic in multiple languages will enrich students' understanding of the topic by offering complex information while building students' additional languages.
 NYS Next Generation ELA: 7W6 Conduct research to answer questions, including self- generated questions, drawing on multiple sources and refocusing the inquiry when appropriate.
 Generate additional related questions for further research and investigation.
-Middle school Text Write it in your own words (home language) Write it in your own words (English) Ianguage) (English) Students do multilingual research about the Second Sudanese Civil War for a 7 th grade ELA historical fiction unit.
+Middle school Text your own words (home language) Students do multilingual research about the Second Sudanese Civil War for a 7 th grade ELA historical fiction unit.
 Teachers provide a list of multilingual sources, and students find their own independently.
 Then, students create a multilingual graphic organizer by recording a text excerpt in the language it was written, followed by an explanation in their own words in both their home language and English.
 Writing about a text excerpt in the home language before explaining it in English gives students a bridge to help them make sense of new, complex information.
 This exercise also allows students to build their knowledge of the topic as well as increase their fluency in both languages.
-NYS Next Generation ELA: 9-10R7 High school In a 9 th grade Social Studies unit, students create primary source This activity goes beyond the standard by having students not only compare two points
+NYS Next Generation ELA: 9-10R7 High school In a 9 th grade Social Studies unit, students create primary source This activity goes beyond the standard by having students not only compare two points documents by doing multilingual interviews of classmates, family members, and community members about their own refugee experiences.
+Students take notes during interviews in both their home languages and English.
+They then analyze each other's interviews, comparing and contrasting the information gathered, and incorporating these documents into a larger analysis of refugee experience.

-Analyze how a subject / documents by doing multilingual of view, but actually creating content is presented in interviews of classmates, family the primary source documents two or more formats by members, and community members they will compare.
-This offers determining which details about their own refugee experiences. students a greater are emphasized, altered, Students take notes during interviews in understanding of primary or absent in each account. both their home languages and English. sources as well as a deeper, (e.g., analyze the They then analyze each other's personal connection to the representation of a interviews, comparing and contrasting material itself. subject / content or key the information gathered, and scene in two different incorporating these documents into a formats, examine the larger analysis of refugee experience. differences between a historical novel and a documentary).
+Analyze how a subject / content is presented in two or more formats by determining which details are emphasized, altered, or absent in each account. (e.g., analyze the representation of a subject / content or key scene in two different formats, examine the differences between a historical novel and a documentary).